-- ♣ The fundamental approach is a positive one where we promote, recognise, praise and reward good behaviour. - Every member of the school community must be made to feel valued and respected. - ♣ Each person must be treated fairly and this policy must be consistently applied. - ♣ We will provide an environment where everyone can feel safe and happy. - We will promote good relationships so that all members of the school will be able to live and work together.
-As a result, learning will be the main focus of the School. - We encourage pupils to have a sense of personal responsibility for their own behaviour by: making the right choice, understanding the consequences of their actions and by reflecting on their decisions - this enables pupils to develop their personal skills which will be useful for their future life. - ♣ When a pupil has behaved in an unacceptable manner, an appropriate sanction is put in place. - ♣ When a pupil has behaved in an unacceptable manner but has learnt from the experience, the incident is forgotten and a fresh start is given - as we are a Catholic school, it is crucial we forgive and allow pupils to learn from their mistakes. - ♣ We will use the principles of Nurture in supporting pupils with their behaviour recognising for example that all behaviour is communication.
+- ♣ The fundamental approach is a positive one where we promote, recognise, praise and reward good behaviour. - We will provide an environment where everyone can feel safe and happy. - We will promote good relationships so that all members of the school will be able to live and work together.
+As a result, learning will be the main focus of the School. - ♣ We encourage pupils to have a sense of personal responsibility for their own behaviour by: making the right choice, understanding the consequences of their actions and by reflecting on their decisions - this enables pupils to develop their personal skills which will be useful for their future life. - ♣ When a pupil has behaved in an unacceptable manner, an appropriate consequence is put in place and on learning from the experience, the incident is forgotten and a fresh start is given - as we are a Catholic school, it is crucial we forgive and allow pupils to learn from their mistakes. - ♣ We will use the principles of Nurture in supporting pupils with their behaviour recognising that all behaviour is communication.
 When a pupil is displaying a pattern of poor behaviour, we have a responsibility to consider why the pupil is behaving in this manner - why is this happening?
 What are they trying to tell us?
-Discuss the situation with Senior Leaders as there might be a bigger picture - possibly turning into a safeguarding/ child protection issue.

-- ♣ Poor behaviour can be set off by specific triggers for individual children.
+Discuss the situation with Senior Leaders as there might be a bigger picture - possibly turning into a safeguarding/ child protection issue. - Poor behaviour can be set off by specific triggers for individual children.
 We need to identify these and monitor patterns of behaviour.
-Where possible, we need to reduce the impact of the triggers for these children. - We will work in partnership with outside agencies to support a child with their behaviour and implement fully any appropriate strategies that are suggested e.g. BCCS counsellor's advice, guidance from Early Help practitioners and professional's advice from the Emotional Well-being and Mental Health Service (EWMHS).
+Where possible, we need to reduce the impact of the triggers for these children. - ♣ We will work in partnership with outside agencies to support a child with their behaviour and implement fully any appropriate strategies that are suggested e.g. Southend's Behaviour Outreach Team, BCCS counsellor's advice, guidance from Early Help practitioners and professional's advice from CAMHS).

-ALL SANCTIONS MUST BE REASONABLE - AGE APPROPRIATE AND IN LINE WITH EQUALITY LEGISLATION IN TERMS OF SEN, DISABILITY, RELIGION AND CULTURE.
+ALL SANCTIONS MUST BE REASONABLE - AGE APPROPRIATE AND IN LINE WITH EQUALITY LEGISLATION IN TERMS OF SEND, DISABILITY, RELIGION AND CULTURE.